debraysimon/tpxle-doc/docs/D-Reference/FirmwareUpdateMobileApp_R/README.md

 1. Open a ticket on [Abeeway support](../../D-Reference/FAQ_R/README.md) to upgrade the mobile app account to admin role.

-2. **Prepare the trackers**:
+2. **Prepare the mobile phone**:

- * **Remove the Bluetooth bond on the phone**: You can search for Abeeway trackers in your phone’s Bluetooth settings and you should not see Abeeway device matching your DEVEUI in your phone’s Bluetooth settings.
+ **Remove the Bluetooth bond on the phone**: You can search for Abeeway trackers in your phone’s Bluetooth settings and you should not see Abeeway device matching your DEVEUI in your phone’s Bluetooth settings.
 If the Abeeway device is present, then you can click “FORGET” to remove the Bluetooth bond on the phone for this device.
+The name of Abeeway trackers in phone's bluetooth settings is ABW followed by 9 last digits of DEVEUI.
+In the example below, the DEVEUI of Abeeway tracker is 20635F017100000B.

  <img src="../../D-Reference/FirmwareUpdateMobileApp_R/images/forgetBluetoothbond.png" border="1" />

+3. **Prepare the trackers**:

- * **Remove the Bluetooth bond on the tracker**: When you restart the tracker, you should hear the [Bluetooth advertisement melody](https://actilitysa.sharepoint.com/:u:/t/aby/EWdjoLPV12BGiHsZptjIOrABxRdVpqTLLJM72K795IUQsg?e=rngKdO) for 15 seconds and the tracker will continue to advertise for 10 minutes<sup>(1)</sup>.
+ **Remove the Bluetooth bond on the tracker**: When you restart the tracker, you should hear the [Bluetooth advertisement melody](https://actilitysa.sharepoint.com/:u:/t/aby/EWdjoLPV12BGiHsZptjIOrABxRdVpqTLLJM72K795IUQsg?e=rngKdO) for 15 seconds and the tracker will continue to advertise for 10 minutes<sup>(1)</sup>.
 After 10 minutes, you must restart the tracker again for it to advertise if it’s not bonded.
 If you do not hear this melody, and you flashed the tracker correctly with the right firmware and config files, then you need to remove the Bluetooth bond on the tracker in either one of the following ways:
    * **With the button sequence** (This is applicable only to Micro Tracker/Smart Badge):
       * **MCU FW 2.2.x and below:** Ensure the device is switched off with long press, followed by the sequence <1 long press , 6 short press, 1 long press> and then restart the device with long press.
 If the bond removal was successful, you will hear the following BLE advertisement melody.

       * **MCU FW 2.3.x and above:** Hold the button for more than 14 sec to enter ESC sequence.
 The tracker will play melody indicating the fact that special sequence can be started.
 Once inside the special sequence, do the following: 1 click, triple click or more, 1x press (between 1 - 4 sec).
 If the sequence is successful, the tracker will play Bluetooth advertisement melody indicating the Bluetooth bond is removed for about 10 minutes (which is the default configuration).
    * **Sending the LoRaWAN downlink ff0202** on downlink port = 2 to the Abeeway tracker (This is applicable to ALL the trackers.
 It requires access to the LoRaWAN account where the tracker is provisioned.)
    * **Reed Switch Sequence<sup>(2)</sup>**.
 The special magnet sequence can be used to activate Bluetooth on the compact tracker if there is no Bluetooth bond on the tracker.
    * **Using CLI with the tracker connected over USB port**.
 The tracker can be connected to USB port and then communicate it with serial tool like Tera term.
-Once connected to Tera term, enter the password "123" as this is the default password to interact with the tracker.
-Then type "ble clear" to clear the BLE bond on the tracker.
+Once connected to Tera term, enter the password **123** as this is the default password to interact with the tracker.
+Then type **ble clear** to clear the BLE bond on the tracker.
 For more information, please refer to [AN-013_CLI_Description](../../D-Reference/DocLibrary_R/#application-notes).
 (This is applicable to ALL the trackers)

-3. Goto Add a tracker UI to search for the tracker
+4. Goto Add a tracker UI to search for the tracker
  <img src="../../D-Reference/FirmwareUpdateMobileApp_R/images/addtracker.png" border="1" />

-4. Select the **FIRMWARE UPDATE ONLY** option from the UI and select your tracker
+5. Select the **FIRMWARE UPDATE ONLY** option from the UI and select your tracker
  <img src="../../D-Reference/FirmwareUpdateMobileApp_R/images/firmwareUpdateOnly.png" width="320px" border="1" />

-5. After clicking **FIRMWARE UPDATE ONLY** option on the UI, you will see the menu to select the firmware files from your phone or the ones from ThingPark X Location Engine
+6. After clicking **FIRMWARE UPDATE ONLY** option on the UI, you will see the menu to select the firmware files from your phone or the ones from ThingPark X Location Engine
  <img src="../../D-Reference/FirmwareUpdateMobileApp_R/images/firmwareUpdateOptions.png" border="1" />

 ::: warning Note
-<sup>(1)</sup> The Bluetooth advertisement duration can be configured by modifying the value of firmware parameter, *ble_cnx_adv_duration* (Parameter ID:0x6F)
+<sup>(1)</sup> The Bluetooth advertisement duration can be configured by modifying the value of firmware parameter, *ble_cnx_adv_duration* (Parameter ID:0x6F).
+Please visit [here](../../AbeewayRefGuide/downlink-messages/parameters-configuration/#ble-communication-parameters) for more details.

-<sup>(2)</sup> The compact trackers are shipped with default value of *reed_switch_configuration=3*.
+<sup>(2)</sup> The compact trackers are shipped with default value of *reed_switch_configuration=3*, which is required for the magnet to activate Bluetooth advertising if its not bonded to any other smart phone.
 For more information on reed switch sequence, visit [here](../../AbeewayRefGuide/functioning/user-interfaces/#reed-switch-interface).
 The video showing this procedure is [here](../../B-Feature-Topics/CompactTracker_C/)
 :::